Sonnet 376

 Some years ago sweet doves from home embarked;

-Their shadowed wings still beat within my heart.
+Their shadowed wings still flutter in my heart.

 © Loubert S Suddaby.
 All Rights Reserved.